saravana31082001/encanto-website/README.md

 - Check network tab for API call performance
 - Use Lighthouse for performance auditing

+### Deployment Experience

+I deployed this project to Azure App Service using GitHub Actions.
+The process involved pushing the code to GitHub, creating an App Service with the Node.js runtime, and linking it through the Deployment Center.
+To serve the Vite build correctly, I added an Express server (server.js) that serves the dist/ folder and includes a catch-all route to handle React Router paths (e.g., /login).
+Locally, the app runs with npm run dev for development or npm run build && npm start to simulate production.
+This setup ensures the same build runs both locally and on Azure.

 ---

 **Note**: This is a frontend application that connects to a hosted .NET Web API backend.
 The backend handles all data persistence, authentication, and business logic.